gurdoman/workorders/README.md

 ### Developed

-Developed by Adrian Rossino, for exclusive use by Hatchways as a coding assessment.
+Developed by Adrian Rossino, for exclusive use as a coding assessment.